Max Planck Institute for Psycholinguistics's Avatar

 Visuospatial working memory load reduces semantic prediction in the visual world Prediction in language is often about objects in the language usersโ€™ visual surroundings.
 Previous research suggests that linguistic working memory limitations in such task environments constrain l...

 Visuospatial working memory load reduces semantic prediction in the visual world.
-New paper by Christopher Allison & al. @falkhuettig.bsky.social
+Final version by Christopher Allison & al. with @falkhuettig.bsky.social

 doi.org/10.1080/23273798.2025.2522272